AqwamCreates/DataPredict/docs/API/Models/DeepClippedDoubleQLearning.md

-# [API Reference](../../API.md) - [Models](../Models.md) - ClippedDoubleQLearningNeuralNetwork (Clipped Double Deep Q-Learning)
+# [API Reference](../../API.md) - [Models](../Models.md) - DeepClippedDoubleQLearning (Clipped Double Deep Q-Learning)

-DoubleQLearningNeuralNetworkV1 is a neural network with reinforcement learning capabilities.
+DeepClippedDoubleQLearning is a neural network with reinforcement learning capabilities.
 It can predict any positive numbers of discrete values.

 It uses two neural networks where lowest maximum Q-values are selected for training.